Schedule Your Diagnostic Consultation

 The payback for being remarkable is pretty straightforward: people remark about your content to others.

-In the course of planning an inbound campaign, after setting goals we’ll research ideal buyer personas and decide on which keywords to target for each persona.
+In planning an inbound campaign, after setting goals, we’ll research ideal buyer personas and decide which keywords to target for each persona.

 Once you’ve prioritized your most important keywords, make sure that your targeted keyword phrase appears early on in the blog post’s Title tag.

-And yes, keywords need to be mentioned once or twice in a natural way within the body of the blog post.
+And yes, keywords need to be mentioned once or twice in a natural way within the blog post's body.

-But stop thinking about the long outdated notion of keyword density.
+But stop thinking about the long-outdated notion of keyword density.
 Google’s smart enough to detect that a mile away.
 Keyword overuse makes for a really bad user experience.
-And Google’s search algorhythms are also now smart enough to understand synonyms and variations of keyword phrases.
+And Google’s search algorithms are also now smart enough to understand synonyms and variations of keyword phrases.

 Put the readers’ needs first.
 Search engine considerations second.
 Period.